primev/mev_commit_sdk_py/README.md

 ## Installation
 Install with `pip install mev-commit-sdk-py`

 This library uses `rye` as the project manager.
 First install [rye](https://rye.astral.sh/guide/installation/).
 Then clone the repository and run `rye sync` to install the dependencies and get setup.
 Current Python version is 3.12.2.
-Alternatively a different virtual environment manager can be used as long as it can use Python 3.12.2
+Alternatively a different virtual environment manager can be used as long as it can use Python 3.12.2.

+### Testing
+Run the unit tests with `python -m unittest discover -s tests` command.

 ## Usage